A-Stupid-Sun/Enroll-helper/README.md

 Create a file named `auth` and fill in your username and password for SEP.
 Example:
 ```
-i@iie.ac.cn
-inputpassword
+username@mails.ucas.ac.cn
+RSA(password)
 ```

-The first line stands for username and the second password.
+The first line stands for username and the second line stands for RSA of password.

+It is recommonded that you should get your RSA of password using an F12 tool (in Chrome or Edge).
+It's named `pwd` in your `slogin` POST.

 Create a file named `courseid` and fill in your willing course's ID.
 Example: